nuta/operating-system-in-1000-lines/website/en/16-file-system.md

 ## Writing to the disk

-Now that we can read the file system, let's implement file writing.
-Writing files will involve taking the contents of the `files` variable and writing them back to the disk in tar file format.
+Writing files can be implemented by writing the contents of the `files` variable back to the disk in tar file format:

 ```c:kernel.c
 void fs_flush(void) {